jpboyce/packer-templates/README.md

 ## VMware Notes
 For the VMware-based template to build, the target ESXi host needs to be configured properly.
 Specifically, the following command needs to be run:
-`esxcli system settings advanced set -o /Net/GuestIPHack -i 1`
+`esxcli system settings advanced set -o /Net/GuestIPHack -i 1` For the CentOS template, VNC functionality is required to issue boot commands (which tells CentOS to use a kickstart file, which automates the whole process).
+In ESXi 6.7, the firewall has to be disabled for this to happen:
+`esxcli network firewall set --enabled false`